githubuser20152014/link-saver/README.md

 - 🏷️ Add and edit tags for better organization
 - 🔍 Search by tag using #hashtag syntax
 - 🎯 Click tags to quickly filter by tag
+- 📋 Right-click any link or page to save

 Coming Soon: